COTA Career Outlook

-A highly diverse profession, occupational therapy assistants work full-time in a wide variety of practice settings, from hospitals to schools to nursing homes.
-While most OTAs work in a hospital or nursing home setting, more and more are turning to private practices.
-In fact, one-third of them work in this environment.
-In-home settings are also popular as 10% of OTAs work in this venue.
+A highly diverse profession, occupational therapy assistants work full time in a wide variety of practice settings, from hospitals to schools to nursing homes.
+While most OTAs work in a hospital or nursing home setting, more and more (one-third) are turning to private practice, and 10% choose in-home settings.